- “Alexa, call Mark.”

 - “Google, what is the best route to my work?”

-These are some of the most common exchanges with voice assistants that have slowly and gradually transformed the way people lead their daily lives.
+These are some of the most common exchanges with voice assistant devices that have slowly and gradually transformed the way people lead their daily lives.
 Lately, these devices are trending in the healthcare industry and doctors have taken a liking to them.

 Unlike other jobs that are being replaced by automation, the purpose of voice assistants here is not to prepare a replacement for clinicians.
 Instead, they are being used to assist doctors in managing their hectic routines.

 As plenty of e-paperwork awaits them, doctors are looking to reduce their shift timings.
-To help them deal with burnout, voice assistants can ensure that they devote more of their time listening to patients, rather than engaging in documentation related to electronic health records.
+To help them deal with burnout, voice assistant technology can ensure that they devote more of their time listening to patients, rather than engaging in documentation related to electronic health records.

 According to a DRG Digital survey, 23% of US healthcare practitioners use a voice assistant to simplify their jobs.
 This survey recorded the opinions and views of around 100 physicians and asked their experiences revolving around the use of voice assistants in professional capacity.
 Here are three major insights on the matter.